jadefox10200/zcomm-cli/Zcomm_TODO.md

 This roadmap prioritizes features for Zcomm, aligning with its mission as a secure, action-oriented messaging platform.
 The email gateway is excluded due to complexity and security risks.
 Rotating keys and device sync are added for security and usability.

 ## Smith Notes:
-- Implement "decline" as an option for dispatches.
+done - Implement "decline" as an option for dispatches.
 This will also send a notification of type deline.
   This allows users to not answer a dispatch and simply decline to answer and informing the original of the action so it is removed from unaswered.
 This is basically a non-verbal ack and will archive the conversation.